 There are two Stryd device ID’s here, as I’m using the original Stryd Pioneer for HRM, and the new Stryd foot pod for the running speed and cadence on Zwift.
 But I recorded the Pioneer data to my watch for comparison later

-Currently Zwift running is very much a beta, so your avatar doesn’t respond to changes in power perfectly.
+Currently, Zwift running is very much a beta, so your avatar doesn’t respond to changes in power perfectly.
 Instead, Zwift uses a mapping approach, where for example 200watts on the flat translates a pace of 5min/mile.
-But using Zwift and Stryd certainly makes using a treadmill mich more fun!
+But using Zwift and Stryd certainly makes using a treadmill much more fun!

 Obviously, there is no connection between Zwift and the treadmill currently, so you need to set the incline manually, but as you can see from the graphs below, and I HR I didn’t keep things at 7% for long – as it was providing to be quite an effort!!

 Because the Stryd is a power meter, we have wattage data, which is recorded to a .fit file, in the same manner as a cycle ride with a power meter it.
 The Stryd PowerCentre allows you to easily download your data in .fit file format if you want to look at the information in a little more detail.
 Or in this case, compare two power meters.